Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 A short drive away are the wineries of Nemea, known as the ‘Bordeaux of South Eastern Europe’, with over 2,000 hectares of vines and 40 wineries producing wine from the native Agiorgitiko red grape.

-• Where to Stay in Mycenae
+Where to Stay in Mycenae

-Greece Road Trip FAQs
+Greece Road Trip Resources

-When is the best time for a road trip in Greece?
+When is the Best Time for a Road Trip in Greece?

 Spring

 April in Greece is perfect for a road trip, with quieter roads, cheaper flights, and fewer people.
-Even into late spring, attractions will still be quiet and you’ll be able to find good deals on accommodation.
+Even into late spring, attractions will still be quiet, and you’ll be able to find good deals on accommodation.

 Summer

-July and August are the hottest and most crowded months, especially in Athens and the islands when the Greek population also takes their annual holidays.
+July and August are the hottest and most crowded months, especially in Athens and the islands, when the Greek population also takes their annual holidays.
 The high season is unsurprisingly the most expensive time to plan trips to Greece, with accommodation charging a premium.
 Book well in advance if you plan to road trip in Greece during the summer months.

 Autumn